darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     expr = Lambda(arguments args, expr body)
          | ListComp(expr elt, comprehension* generators)
     comprehension = (expr target, expr iter, expr* ifs)

+Once again, we ask ourselves if our current design can handle the complexity we've added in this version.

+DEBO NOTE: [We need some kind of bridge here to demonstrate why (a) the answer is now, and (b) why we need 'desugaring' and 'scope analysis'.]

 * First we 'desugar' the AST, replacing some of the nodes with equivalent code that uses only simpler node types.
 (The language